CiprianoAgustin/Housing-Scrapper/README.md

 This initial version is aimed at the Argentinean market, therefore there are only providers that list housing in Argentina.

-I'd love to receive comments, bugs, ideas, suggestion (I don't use Python daily, please help me be more pythonic if you'd like to), etc. Hit me at rodrigouroz@gmail.com or file an issue in the repo.

 ## Instalation
 This was tested with Python 3.8.